lupyuen/lupyuen.github.io/src/ikea.md

 -   Eventually we'll transmit the PM 2.5 data wirelessly over [__LoRaWAN__](https://makezine.com/2021/05/24/go-long-with-lora-radio/) to [__The Things Network__](https://makezine.com/2021/05/24/go-long-with-lora-radio/).
 (Thanks to the onboard LoRa Transceiver on PineDio Stack)

 -   Imagine connecting a community of Air Quality Sensors miles apart (because of LoRa's long range).
-That would be super interesting!
+That would be super interesting for __Environment Monitoring__!

-In a while we'll dive into the Source Code that connects the IKEA Sensor...
+In a while we'll dive into the code that talks to the IKEA Sensor...

 -   [__lupyuen/ikea_air_quality_sensor__](https://github.com/lupyuen/ikea_air_quality_sensor)

+But first let's do some soldering!

 TODO: Arduino, ESPHome